xbyrne/wd_xp_methods/README.md

 ### Process XP spectra

 Now that we have the XP coefficients downloaded, we need to get them into a nicer form than a .csv file.
-This is achieved by the `process_xp.py` program, which creates two .npz files:
+This is achieved by the `process_xp.py` program, which creates `data/interim/xp_coeffs.npz`.
+This file contains:
-1. `data/interim/xp_coefficients.npz`
 - `ids` -- the Gaia EDR3 IDs
 - `xp` -- the XP coefficients
 - `xp_err` -- the errors on the XP coefficients
-2. `data/interim/xp_sampledspectra.npz`
-    - `ids` -- "
-    - `wlen` -- wavelengths at which the spectra are sampled
-    - `flux` -- flux in the spectrum

-The latter makes use of the `GaiaXPy` package (Gaia Collaboration, Montegriffo+22).
+This file also contains a function (`sample_xp_spectra`) to convert the XP coefficients to ordinary, flux-vs-wavelength spectra, using the `GaiaXPy` package (Gaia Collaboration, Montegriffo+22).

 #### TODO: upload the data/external folder to zenodo when project done.